redis/redis-doc/topics/streams-intro.md

 The counter that you observe in the `XPENDING` output is the number of deliveries of each message.
 The counter is incremented in two ways: when a message is successfully claimed via `XCLAIM` or when an `XREADGROUP` call is used in order to access the history of pending messages.

 When there are failures, it is normal that messages will be delivered multiple times, but eventually they usually get processed and acknowledged.
 However there might be a problem processing some specific message, because it is corrupted or crafted in a way that triggers a bug in the processing code.
 In such a case what happens is that consumers will continuously fail to process this particular message.
-Because we have the counter of the delivery attempts, we can use that counter to detect messages that for some reasons are not processable.
+Because we have the counter of the delivery attempts, we can use that counter to detect messages that for some reason are not processable.
 So once the deliveries counter reaches a given large number that you chose, it is probably wiser to put such messages in another stream and send a notification to the system administrator.
 This is basically the way that Redis Streams implements the *dead letter* concept.

 ## Streams observability